-9. Projected completion date: (2)
+9. Projected Completion Date: 2

-A. Site Description
+A. SITE DESCRIPTION

-1. Nature of Construction Activity (from letting project description): Address deficiencies of Van Cleave Road over East Fork Clarks River (018C00004N), at MP 2.31.
-Bridge is 42 feet long SYP No. 01-10259.
-(1) 2.
-Order of major soil disturbing activities: (2) and (3) 3.
-Projected volume of material to be moved: (3) 4.
-Estimate of total project area (acres): (3) 5.
-Estimate of area to be disturbed (acres): (3) 6.
-Post construction runoff coefficient will be included in the project drainage folder.
+1. Nature of Construction Activity: Address deficiencies of Bridge on US-45 over Jackson Creek (042B00090N) at MP 1.8.
+Bridge (Replacement) SYP No. I-10128.
+1 2.
+Order of Major Soil Disturbing Activities: 2 and 3 3.
+Projected Volume of Material to be Moved: 3 4.
+Estimate of Total Project Area (acres): 3 5.
+Estimate of Area to be Disturbed (acres): 3 6.
+Post Construction Runoff Coefficient: will be included in the project drainage folder.
 Persons needing information pertaining to the runoff coefficient will contact the resident engineer to request this information.
-(1) 7.
-Data describing existing soil condition: The soils mapped for the location by the USDA-NRCS consist of one soil types: Enville-Falaya (ef), Coarse-loamy alluvium over sandy alluvium that is somewhat poorly drained. (<https://websoilsurvey.sc.egov.usda.gov/App/WebSoilSurvey.aspx>) (1) and (2) 8.
-Data describing existing discharge water quality (if any): (2) 9.
-Receiving water name: Branch of East Fork Clarks River (1) 10.
-TMDLs and Pollutants of Concern in Receiving Waters: (1 DEA) 11.
-Site map: Project layout sheet plus the erosion control sheets in the project plans that depict Disturbed Drainage Areas (DDAs) and related information.
-These sheets depict the existing project conditions with areas delineated by DDA (drainage area bounded by watershed breaks and right of way limits), the storm water discharge locations (either as a point discharge or as overland flow) and the areas that drain to each discharge point.
+7. Soil Condition: Soils are comprised of Collins silt loam, 0 to 2 percent slopes, occasionally flooded for brief durations and Falaya silt loam, 0 to 2 percent slopes, occasionally flooded for brief durations.
+Collins silt loams are moderately well drained and Falaya silt loams are somewhat poorly drained.
+8. Discharge Water Quality Data (if any): 2 9.
+Receiving Water: Jackson Creek, an Outstanding State Resource Water (OSRW).
+10. TMDLs and Pollutants of Concern: N/A 1 11.
+Site Map: Project layout sheet plus the erosion control sheets in the project plans that depict Disturbed Drainage Areas (DDAs) and related information.
+These sheets depict the existing project conditions with areas delineated by DDA (drainage area bounded by watershed breaks and right of way limits), the stormwater discharge locations (either as a point discharge or as overland flow) and the areas that drain to each discharge point.
 These plans define the limits of areas to be disturbed and the location of control measures.
 Controls will be either site specific as designated by the designer or will be annotated by the contractor and resident engineer before disturbance commences.
 The project layout sheet shows the surface waters and wetlands.
-12. Potential sources of pollutants: The primary source of pollutants is solids that are mobilized during storm events.
-Other sources of pollutants include oil/fuel/grease from servicing and operating construction equipment, concrete washout water, sanitary wastes and trash/debris.
-(3)
+12. Potential Sources of Pollutants: The primary source of pollutants is solids that are mobilized during storm events.
+Other sources of pollutants include oil/fuel/grease from servicing and operating construction equipment, concrete washout water, sanitary wastes, and trash/debris.
+3